elgrons/Tamagotchi.Solution/README.md

 ## Test Instructions

-* _Using a shell program, navigate from the root directory, "ClassName.Solution," to the "ClassName.Tests" directory._
+* _Using a shell program, navigate from the root directory, "Tamagotchi.Solution," to the "PocketPet.Tests" directory._
-* _Once in the "ClassName.Tests" directory, type ``dotnet restore`` into the console._
+* _Once in the "PocketPet.Tests" directory, type ``dotnet restore`` into the console._
 * _After the restore process is complete, type ``dotnet test`` into the console.
 This will run all written tests and display the test results into the console to review._

 ## Known Bugs